ankane/dbx/README.md

 ### Dates & Times

-RSQLite does [not provide enough info](https://github.com/r-dbi/RSQLite/issues/263) to typecast automatically right now.
+RSQLite does not currently provide [enough info](https://github.com/r-dbi/RSQLite/issues/263) to automatically typecast dates and times.
 You can manually typecast date columns with:

 ```r
 records$column <- as.Date(records$column)